 1. Serology:

-2. Bone test
+2. Bone tests:

-3. Fasting lipids: High in nephritic syndrome
+3. Fasting lipids: High in nephrotic syndrome

 4. Fasting blood sugar: Diabetes or other complications of steroids

-5. Hemoglobin (HB): Anemia might be due to the inflammation, blood loss, hemolysis or advanced kidney disease.
+5. Hemoglobin (HB): Anemia might be due to the inflammation, blood loss, hemolysis, or advanced kidney disease.

 6. White blood cells: Low due to the disease or therapy.
 Increased risk of infection.